OSHA 10 Training: 2026 Complete Guide With State Rules

 OSHA 30 Hour Course: This is a more comprehensive program intended for supervisors, managers, and anyone with safety responsibilities.
 It covers a wider range of topics in much greater detail.

 The core subjects are similar, but the 30 hour course dives deeper into managing safety programs and controlling hazards.
 Because of OSHA rules that limit training to 7.5 hours per day, the 10 hour course must take at least two days to complete, while the 30 hour course requires a minimum of four days.
+These courses represent awareness level training, not a certification to perform specific tasks.

-The main goal of any OSHA 10 training is to sharpen your ability to spot and handle dangers before they cause an injury.
+The core of any OSHA 10 training is to sharpen your ability to spot and handle dangers before they cause an injury.
 The program emphasizes hazard identification, avoidance, and control rather than just reciting rules.
+This focus is critical.
+In construction, for example, a group of hazards known as the “Fatal Four” (falls, electrocutions, struck by object accidents, and caught in or between accidents) consistently cause more than half of all construction worker deaths each year.

+While the training is voluntary at the federal level, many states, cities, and private employers require it as a condition of employment, especially in construction.
 Several states have enacted laws that mandate OSHA 10 training for workers on certain projects, typically public works.
-These states include:

 Connecticut: Required for all workers on public projects over $100,000.
 Training must be renewed every five years.